walles/loadviz/README.md

 - Add an "About" menu item doing something helpful.
 At least link to the GitHub project and show some version number.
 - Run (a release build!) by default on Johan's desktop
+- Add a Help menu item explaining how to read the visualization